Guy Banister: JFK assassination and trial of Clay Shaw

 On the afternoon of November 22, 1963, the day that President Kennedy was assassinated, Banister and one of his investigators, Jack Martin, were drinking together at the Katzenjammer Bar, located next door to 544 Camp Street in New Orleans.
 On their return to Banister's office, the two men got into an argument.
 Banister, believing that Martin had stolen some files, drew his .357 Magnum revolver and struck Martin with it several times.
 Martin was badly injured and treated at Charity Hospital.
 When questioned about the incident in December 1977 by investigators for the United States House Select Committee on Assassinations (HSCA), Martin said that in the heat of the argument just prior to the pistol-whipping, he asked Banister, "What are you going to do — kill me like you all did Kennedy?"

-Over the next few days, Martin told authorities and reporters that David Ferrie had been involved in the assassination.
+Over the next few days, Martin told authorities and reporters that Ferrie had been involved in the assassination.
 He maintained that Ferrie knew Oswald from their days in the New Orleans Civil Air Patrol, and that Ferrie might have taught Oswald how to use a rifle with a telescopic sight.
 Martin also asserted that Ferrie drove to Texas on the day of Kennedy's assassination to serve as a getaway pilot for the assassins.
 Witnesses interviewed by the HSCA indicated that Banister was "aware of Oswald and his Fair Play for Cuba Committee before the assassination."